JulienMaille/spicetify-dynamic-theme/README.md

 ## Install / Update

-Make sure you are using Spicetify >= v2.6.0 and Spotify >= v1.1.67.
+Make sure you are using latest releases of Spicetify and Spotify

 ### Windows (PowerShell)